Jemima Brown

 Luey Graves (b.1987) lives and works in London.
 She studied at the Slade School of Fine Art, graduating in 2009 and at the Royal Academy Schools from 2009-2012.
 Upon graduating from the Royal Academy Schools, she was awarded the Gordon Luton prize for painting by the Worshipful Company of Painters and Stainers.
 She also received the Richard Ford Travel Award, a month’s residency at the Prado Museum, Madrid.
 From 2012-2013, she held the Land Securities Studio Residency at the Bow Arts Trust.
 Recent exhibitions include: Image/Object at Furini Contemporary, Rome in 2013, Semblances at the Horatio Jr, London in 2013 and Symbolic Logic, Identity Art, Hong Kong in 2014.

 Evan Ifekoya (b.
 1988) is an interdisciplinary artist, exploring the politicisation of culture, society and aesthetics.
-Her work is made up of appropriated material from historical archives and contemporary society.
-By ‘queerying’ popular imagery and utilising the props of everyday life, she aims to destroy the aura of preciousness surrounding art.
-With her critical approach to technology, Evan explores how it mediates our lives permeate throughout the work.
+Their work is made up of appropriated material from historical archives and contemporary society.
+By ‘queerying’ popular imagery and utilising the props of everyday life, they aims to destroy the aura of preciousness surrounding art.
+With their critical approach to technology, Evan explores how it mediates our lives permeate throughout the work.
 Performance is approached with the same sensibility by including elements of how we express ourselves digitally today.
 Social media and mobile technology act as co-performers in the live event.
 Recent exhibitions include 30 years of the Future at Castlefield Gallery, Manchester.
 Recent performances have taken place at ngbk Berlin, Iniva, Ovalhouse Theatre and Rich Mix, London, as well as The Marlborough, Brighton.

 Nnena Kalu (b.
 1966, Glasgow) has developed work at Action Space since 1999.
 Kalu is a prolific and versatile artist, using a wide range of materials and techniques.
 She wraps, binds and collages materials together to create raw artworks with an instinctive confidence.
 Her style is obsessive and determined with the underlying approach of a systematic layering.
 As a result, Kalu’s work is constantly evolving, with each piece never really being finished.
 Kalu has exhibited at the Pump House Gallery, Royal Festival Hall and Bermondsey Project.
 She has also created installations for the Wandsworth Arts Festival each year since 2010 binding her large-scale sculptures into empty shops and market spaces.